 Mount Koya – Shirakawago.
-Wake up early this morning witness the spectacular Buddhist morning prayer before feasting on a traditional breakfast inside the temple lodges.
-We then leave Mount Koya and make our way to the historic village in Shirakawago, located in the mountains boasting traditional farmhouses, some of which are over 250 years old.
+Wake up early this morning to witness the spectacular Buddhist morning prayer before feasting on a traditional breakfast inside the temple lodges.
+We then leave Mount Koya and make our way to the historic village of Ogmiachia, a UNESCO world heritage site in Shirakawago, located in the mountains boasting traditional farmhouses, some of which are over 250 years old.
 We’ll arrive to our farmhouse accommodation in time to watch the sun set over the valley and wander past the thatched roofs which were designed to withstand the heavy snow and resemble hands of Buddhist monks in prayer.
 Tonight, enjoy a traditional dinner at the farmhouse.

 Overnight: Shirakawago and Gokayama | Breakfast, Dinner